US flight prices surged in March: analysis - NewsBreak

 The uptick is driven by a recent boom in bookings that coincided with low COVID-19 case counts.
 The analysis found that customers spent $8.8 billion on tickets online last month, a 28 percent increase from pre-pandemic levels and a 32 percent increase from February.

-“The unleash of pent-up demand has been a major driving factor, as the desire for air travel is coming back more aggressively than anticipated,” Adobe Digital Insights lead analyst Vivek Pandya said in a statement.Domestic flight prices up 40 percent since beginning of year
+“The unleash of pent-up demand has been a major driving factor, as the desire for air travel is coming back more aggressively than anticipated,” Adobe Digital Insights lead analyst Vivek Pandya said in a statement.Police: Naked man killed after shooting woman with rifle

 Experts have advised travelers to book their flights soon, warning that prices will only rise further as demand outpaces supply.
 Major airlines already weren’t seating as many passengers as they were before the pandemic, and they’ve recently cut down on their schedules to account for higher fuel prices.